agrptec/curriculum/output/Alan_Gabriel_Romero_Pacheco_CV.typ

   content: [
     #two-col(left-column-width: design-highlights-summary-left-margin, right-column-width: 1fr, left-content: [], right-content: [#v(design-highlights-top-margin);#align(left, [Open web platform for traffic conflict analysis])], column-gutter: 0cm)

-#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Developed a web platform for traffic conflict analysis, it involves the training of obb detectors and bird eye mapping to extract trajectories of vehicles],[The platform is made open-source, this is the #link("https://tca.mexico.itdp.org/")[web page] and this is the #link("https://github.com/ITDPmx/traffic-conflicts-analysis")[repository]],)
+#v(-design-text-leading)  #v(design-highlights-top-margin);#highlights([Free tool to identify traffic conflicts through the analysis of videos captured by cameras installed at road intersections],[The platform is made open-source, this is the #link("https://tca.mexico.itdp.org/")[web page] and this is the #link("https://github.com/ITDPmx/traffic-conflicts-analysis")[repository]],[Collaboration project funding from ITDP Mexico and FIA Foundation],)
   ],
 )